sassanh/qnvim/README.md

 <!--SPDX-FileCopyrightText: none-->
 <!--SPDX-License-Identifier: CC0-1.0-->

-Please check [qtc-6 branch](https://github.com/sassanh/qnvim/tree/qtc-6) for the latest version which is compatible with the latest version of Qt Creator.

 # qnvim

 A Qt Creator plugin that helps those who are used to editing text in Neovim/Vim